Nelson-Gon/shinymisc/README.md

-# shinymisc: Miscellaneous shiny apps built as part of debugging/exploration
+# shinymisc: Miscellaneous educational shiny apps

-This repository holds code for apps I built mainly as part of my debugging and exploration process.
-They are shared here for educational purposes only.
-If you find them useful, please cite as necessary.
-If you would like to build these apps further, please fork the repository and suggest changes so I can review.
+The `shinymisc` package provides a set of apps that are useful for beginner, intermediate, and advanced `shiny` developers to explore different features of the `shiny` framework and philosophy.

 ## Installation